xavdid/website/posts/my-ic-readme/index.md

 ## About Me

 - I've been working at tech companies since I graduated from the University of Michigan in 2014.
-- I live in the Bay Area with my fiancée, Vicky.
+- I live in the Bay Area with my wife, Vicky.
 - I make friends quickly and rarely hold grudges.
 - I go by David, never Dave, Davy, etc. "Brownman" is ok if we're like, on a sports team.
 - I'm not on many sports teams.